 - A quote for the community activity or project

-***If there is high demand for funding it may mean that the Council is only able to make a contribution to your project.
-The Council reserves the right to prioritise based on funding available, size of electorate, parish precept, indices of deprivation, number and type of applications received at any given time, priorities for the financial year and value for money.
+If there is high demand for funding it may mean that we are only able to make a contribution to your project.
+We reserve the right to prioritise based on funding available, size of electorate, parish precept, indices of deprivation, number and type of applications received at any given time, priorities for the financial year and value for money.
 Eligibility does not guarantee grant funding.